Oz-otR/CPSC449/assignment2/README.txt

+=====INFORMATION:=====
 This Haskell repository was created for Assignment 2 of CPSC449 L01, University of Calgary.
+Given an input file containing a series of constraints for a machine-task scheduling problem, it reports the solution with the fewest penalties if one exists, or returns information on a formatting error within the file.
 Authors: Daniel Armstrong, Nathan Harms, Nigel Weber, Winston Chan, and Danny Yu.
 Date: November 8, 2013